zzssyy/ISPL/README.md

 scikit-learn 0.22

 # Usage

-python ISPL.py input_fasta_file

-input is the file of your data

-# Demo

 There is a sample sequence file sample_seqs.fa under the directory ./demo_files/.

+Our method includes two operation modes.
+When flag ='0', the number of positive and negative samples should be input for identification mode.
 You can try to run ISPL on this file:

+python ISPL.py ./demo_files/sample_aas.fa ./demo_files/sample_RNAs.fa number_of_positive_samples number_of_negative_samples

+When flag ='1', it is the prediction mode, and it is not necessary to input the number of positive and negative samples.You can try to run ISPL on this file:

 python ISPL.py ./demo_files/sample_aas.fa ./demo_files/sample_RNAs.fa

 # Running time